acl-org/acl-2023/_pages/home.md

 ## Welcome!

 EMNLP 2022 will take place in Abu Dhabi from **December 7th to December 11th, 2022**.
+And it will be held in hybrid mode, both online and offline.